rstek/cuez-assignment/Duplication.md

 # Duplication

-The duplication process will happen asynchronously.
-Since it can be database-intensive, we do not want to block our end user.

-This means when a user initiates a duplication, we will create the necessary records and jobs.
-And return a response to the user immediately and provide feedback to the user in another way.
-Notifications through websockets or server sent events or ... and / or a live refreshing overview of duplications in progress.
+We execute duplication asynchronously so the initiating request finishes quickly and the database remains responsive.
+When a user starts the flow we create the tracking records, enqueue the job chain, return immediately, and then keep the user informed via websockets, SSE, or a live duplication status page.

 ## Model